PaoyangLab/Methylation_Analysis/README.md

 Typically, a conversion rate of 95% or above is preferred because it shows more reliable and accurate results.

-1. The first step for the conversion rate is the same as above but changes the in-put reference genome to the lambda phage genome `lambda_genome.fa`.
+1. The first step for the conversion rate is the same as above but changes the input reference genome to the lambda phage genome `lambda_genome.fa`.
 ```bash
 bs_seeker2-build.py -f lambda_genome.fa --aligner=bowtie2 -d ./BS2_lambda_Index